Pleasure Reconciled to Virtue: The show

 Jonson's text for the masque was dominated by the usual figures of classical mythology – in this case, Hercules faces a conflict between the competing demands of duty and pleasure; under the guidance of Mercury, a mean between the two is found in the person of Daedalus.
 The appearance of Comus, the Bacchus-like god of festivity and mockery, at the start of the masque may have later inspired John Milton to make the figure a central focus of his own masque Comus in 1634.
 Jones's set for the masque featured a large mountain meant to represent Mount Atlas; the mountain's peak was shaped like a human head that moved its eyes and changed expression.
 The anti-masque featured a dozen followers of Comus, men dressed in barrels, and a dozen boys costumed as frogs.
 A second anti-masque featured a dance of pygmies.

-Busino's eyewitness account of the masque's initial performance helps to explain its failure.
+Gerard Herbert mentions the silver costumes and that Anne of Denmark was unwell and did not attend.
+Orazio Busino's eyewitness account of the masque's initial performance helps to explain its failure.
 Busino wrote that toward the end of the masque the performers' energies flagged:

 Finally they danced the Spanish dance once more with their ladies and because they were tired began to lag; and the King, who is by nature choleric, grew impatient and shouted loudly, "Why don't they dance?
 What did you make me come here for?
 Devil take all of you, dance!"
 At once the Marquis of Buckingham, his majesty's favorite minion, sprang forward, and danced a number of high and very tiny capers with such grace and lightness that he made everyone love him, and also managed to calm the rage of his angry lord.

 The Marquis of Buckingham mentioned by Busino was George Villiers, who was the successor of John Ramsay and Robert Carr as the King's "favorite minion."
 In one interpretation, the masque may have failed with James because it was too obviously critical of the King's personal vices — "his excessive fondness for Buckingham, upon whom he lavished titles, wealth and sexual favours; his frequent inebriation; and his squandering of court revenues on over-lavish banqueting and drink."